 The French Quarter is one of NOLA’s most historic neighborhoods and is even a designated National Historic Landmark.
 For many people, all they see of the French Quarter is Bourbon Street.
 These folks are missing out on so much fascinating and rich history!

-On this morning tour, you’ll wander the historic streets of the Old District, peeking into historic churches, discovering hidden courtyards, all while learning about New Orleans history and being entertained by tories of authors, artists, priests, and pirates!
+On this morning tour, you’ll wander the historic streets of the Old District, peeking into historic churches, and discovering hidden courtyards, all while learning about New Orleans history and being entertained by stories of authors, artists, priests, and pirates!

-If you can swing it, I’d highly recommend taking a second walking tour during the course of your trip.
+If you can swing it, I’d highly recommend taking a second (and even third) walking tour during the course of your trip.

 SHOP AND DINE AT THE FRENCH MARKET

 At this point, you’ll likely be hungry.
 Head for the French Market to pair some more exploration with a hearty meal!

 Strolling around the French Market (in the French Quarter) is one of my favorite things to do in New Orleans.
 This is where people go to get their fill of shopping, dining, music, and local NOLA tradition.